Saud0227/Saud0227/README.md

-Attending NTI Johanneberg Secondary School studying Tech and It dev.
+Attending NTI Johanneberg Secondary School
+- Studying It & Tech
-  Officer in the student driven Makerspace @Nti-johanneberg-makerspace
+- Officer in the student driven Makerspace @Nti-johanneberg-makerspace
-  Vice president of the programing klubb
+- Vice president of the programing klubb

-Working at MLE Europe since october 2021
+Working at MLE Europe
+- Employed since october 2021
-  It suport
+- It suport